Tahul/vue-composable-starter/README.md

-# 🪝 vue-hook-starter
+# 🪝 vue-composable-starter

-A minimalist starting point for your next Vue hook.
+A minimalist starting point for your next Vue composable.

 - 🧩 TypeScript by default
 - 🏋️‍♀️ Vue as peer dependency (minimal bundle size)